 Low / No Tech

 Everything now has an app.
 Even things that don’t need one.
-It’s exhausting.
 The thermostat is online.
 The fridge is online.
 Even the baby monitor has an app.
-It feels relentless.
+It’s exhausting.

 It got me thinking about inventions that never needed any of this.
-The ones that solved such a fundamental problem that they have endured for centuries.
+The ones that solved such a fundamental problem they’ve endured for centuries.
 They look almost the same today as when they were first invented.

 Timers